 When trying to break into the business, it may often feel like the deck is stacked against you.
 But for every closed door you encounter, there is another window of opportunity—as long as you know where to look.
 That’s where we come in!
 In these monthly roundups, Backstage will compile the best opportunities in writing, directing, and every other creative corner, to help you get where you’re going.

 Jordan Peele’s MonkeyPaw Productions Accepting Film + TV Submissions

 Jordan Peele, the Academy Award winner behind “Get Out,” wants to read your work—seriously.
 Through MonkeyPaw Productions, which he founded in 2012, Peele is accepting written submissions for both television and feature films with very few stipulations in place.
-There is no submission deadline.

 Continuing Drama New Directors’ Training Scheme